 These important changes will go into effect on January 1st, 2015.
-Domestic violence related convictions will not be expugneable until July 1st, 2015.
+Domestic violence related convictions will not be expungeable until July 15th, 2015 at the earliest.

 The Council on Crime and Justice will be working with other organizations and agencies to help meet the increased demand this new law will create.
 It may be difficult to determine your eligibility without the advice of an attorney.
 For assistance please call our criminal records information line at 612-353-3024.

 If you want to read the actual bill language, click here.

 For a list of Expungement Eligible Felonies, which will take effect in January of 2015, click here here.